mvlugt/MANA/README.md

 3).
 Create and register a Facebook App for your Bot
 ```
 #Running The Code Locally
 local_app.py will simulate our processes without the Facebook Messenger Bot interface.
-To run local_app.py, please clone our directory, download all the dependencies, and run in two separate terminals first:
+To run local_app.py, please clone our directory, download all the dependencies, and run:
 ```
 mongod
 ```
-followed by:
+In a separate terminal next run:
 ```
 python3 local_app.py
 ```